Go to Introduction

 (Proverbs 12:6) "the mouth of the upright shall deliver them."

 (Proverbs 12:18) "the tongue of the wise is health."

 (Isaiah 57:19) "I create the fruit of the lips;"

 (Mark 11:23) "he shall have whatever he says."

-This inevitably involves us in "calling those things which be not as though they were."
+This inevitably involves us in "calling those things which are not as though they are."
 (Romans 4:17), because we will be believing and confessing those

 and also confess Jesus (Matthew 10:32-33; Romans 10:9-10).
 The word translated confess1 in these scriptures

 (Gr. ὁμολογέω, Gtr. homologeo) comes from two words, ὁμος (Gtr. homos) which means "same",

 and λέγω, (Gtr. lego), "I speak", and so means "to speak the same thing", or "to agree with".